foxfixfax/PyCCE/docs/source/theory.rst

 in CCE3 - up to triplets of bath spins are included, etc.

-The way the coherence function for each cluster is computed slightly varies between two flavours of the CCE method, as discussed below.
+The way the coherence function for each cluster is computed slightly varies between depending on whether the conventional or generalized CCE method is used.

 Conventional CCE
 ..................................